 In addition to her ministry, Tyler Guidry has been involved with a number of other organizations.
 She has served as the secretary of the board of the John F. Kennedy Hospital in Indio, president of the Riverside County Board of Mental Health and treasurer of the national board of One Church One Child, among many other groups.
 She is also a contributor to the fourth edition of “Those Preaching Women.”
-Her first husband, Kerry Tyler, passed away in 1988.
-She and her husband Don Guidry reside in Los Angeles.
-She has six children, twelve grandchildren and two great-grandchildren.
+Her first husband, Cary Tyler, passed away in 1988.

 Bishop Tyler Guidry resides in Los Angeles, where she lived with her second husband, Don Guidry, who passed away in 2007.
 She has six children, thirteen grandchildren, and eleven great-grandchildren.

 Bishop Tyler Guidry was interviewed by The HistoryMakers on October 5, 2004 and November 15, 2004.